Skip to main content

 3. After entering the details, turn on the Also create this user as Member? toggle to add the user as a member and provide access to the Member Portal.
 This creates a separate member role for the user and an invitation email is sent to the user's email account, prompting them to sign in to the Member Portal and complete their account setup.
 By selecting this option, the Recipient Groups and Contact Details tabs become available in the Add Privileged User creation form.

-5. Enter a physical mailing address for the Member.
-Entry fields include street, city, state, zip code, and country.
+• Enter a physical mailing address for the Member.
+The fields include street, city, state, zip code, and country.

-6. Enter the country code and phone number at which a member can be reached in a crisis.
+• Enter the country code, phone number, and the extension at which a member can be reached in a crisis.
 You can enter up to three phone numbers.
 You can also configure the following additional preferences.